geno7/Rarebit/README.md

 * alternatively, clicking on a page takes you to the next one.
 * ALTERNATIVELY alternatively, arrow keys and A/D also navigate through pages (W and S also scroll vertically)
 * The page will automatically scroll to where the comic is when you navigate between pages, to prevent having to scroll past the site's header/banner every time (toggleable)
+* give each page its own unique alt text and author notes section
+* optionally display page number and title on each page
 * choose whether first comic is displayed first or latest comic is displayed first by changing a single value
 * choose file extension, name, directory
-* give each page its own unique alt text
 * support for segmented pages (pages split into two or more separate image files placed vertically), mainly for those migrating from webtoons
 ## NEEDED FEATURES:
 * maybe a top navbar to make it super easy to make custom pages
-* archive page and possible automation of it
+* archive page and automation of it
+* give archive page toggle-able thumbnails
+* make it so when thumbnails are toggled itll search for a custom thumb file, if it cant find one it creates a thumb automatically from the page image
+* ability to give each page a title and toggle its display above the image, and to date them all individually